 WHAT YOU SHOULD KNOW:

-- Keep a current list of your medicines: Include the amounts, and when, how, and why you take them.
-Take the list or the pill bottles to follow-up visits.
+- Take your medicine as directed.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him if you are allergic to any medicine.
+Keep a list of the medicines, vitamins, and herbs you take.
+Include the amounts, and when and why you take them.
+Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.
-Throw away old medicine lists.
-Use vitamins, herbs, or food supplements only as directed.

 - You have a fever.

-- You have questions or concerns about your condition, medicines, or care.
+- You have questions or concerns about your condition or care.

-- You have trouble breathing all of a sudden.
+- You have sudden shortness of breath.

 - You have trouble moving your arms or legs.

-- Your arms or legs feel numb, or you cannot feel them.
+- Your arms or legs feel numb.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.